October 31, 2018

 In fact, the aforementioned challenges are only the beginning.
-The fusion of medicine and technology will force many more.
+The fusion of medicine and technology will force many more the locksmith boss.
 Are physicians qualified to “prescribe” technology?
 How will they learn the difference between what’s right for their patient’s ’ health and what’s just a techie fad?
 Who is responsible for educating the next generation of health professionals on integrating health and health tech?

 These are important questions that must be answered.
 They are not unscalable walls toward implementing technology’s nascent role in keeping tabs on patients with health urgencies.

 Health tech is a form of democratization in patient care—it creates parity among the players.
 Despite the challenges, healthcare marketers are best suited to pioneer how pharma and digital health are allies to therapeutic innovation.